Steinbeck-Lab/cheminformatics-microservice/.planning/phases/04-component-system-dark-mode/04-VERIFICATION.md

 ### 1. Full visual inspection: light and dark modes across all 9 pages

-**Test:** Start `npm run dev`, visit all 9 pages, toggle between light and dark mode on each.
+**Test:** Start `npm run dev` in `frontend/`, visit all 9 pages (Home, Chem, Depict, Convert, Tools, OCSR, About, Privacy Policy, Terms of Service), toggle between light and dark mode on each.
-**Expected:** Colors are correct (sky/slate palette), text is readable, cards have visible boundaries, buttons are properly styled, no invisible elements.
+**Expected:** Colors are correct (sky/slate palette in light, gray-950/slate-800 in dark), text is readable, cards have visible boundaries, buttons are properly styled, no invisible elements.
+Specifically verify OCSRPage info cards and sidebar, HomePage feature cards and CTA button, AboutPage external link buttons and funder logos, and Footer resource cards all look correct in both modes.
 **Why human:** Visual correctness of OKLCH color values and contrast ratios cannot be verified programmatically.

 ### 2. Mobile Sheet navigation